kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 * [Kind](https://kubernetes.io/docs/tasks/tools/#kind): This is a standalone local Kubernetes cluster.
 At least one container runtime is required.
 We recommend installing [Docker](https://docs.docker.com/engine/install/).
 While you can opt for alternatives like [Podman](https://podman.io/docs/installation), please be aware that doing so is at your own risk.
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): This is the Kubernetes command-line tool.
 * [Go](https://golang.org/doc/install): It is the main programming language in this project.
-Please check this [file](https://github.com/kubernetes-sigs/gateway-api/blob/main/go.mod#L3) to find out the least Go version otherwise you might encounter compiling errors.
+Please check this [file](https://github.com/kubernetes-sigs/gateway-api/blob/main/go.mod#L3) to find out the least `Go` version otherwise you might encounter compilation errors.
 * [Digest::SHA](https://metacpan.org/pod/Digest::SHA): It is a required dependency.
 You can obtain it by installing the `perl-Digest-SHA` package.